-Students are responsible for purchasing textbooks at an additional cost from the published tuition.
+Students are responsible to purchasing textbooks at an additional cost from the published tuition.
 The pricing information below may vary by vendor.

-ESTHETICS TEXTBOOKS:
+ESTHETICS TEXTBOOKS

 1 EPack: PKG.
 Milady's Standard Foundations & Esthetics ISBN - 9780357812761 \$453.93

+Sales Tax (9.1%): \$41.31

+TOTAL: \$495.24

 Textbooks may be purchased from the school or from an independent vendor.
-If the student plans to purchase their textbooks from an independent vendor, they should inform the admissions' team prior to signing the enrollment agreement.
+If the student plans to purchase their textbooks from an independent vendor, they should inform the admission's team prior to signing the enrollment agreement.